sktime/sktime/docs/source/get_involved/governance.rst

 * an approved pull request authored by the core developer
 * a contribution to the community that is minuted in one of the regular meetings

+Core developers found in breach of fiscal reporting requirements are removed from their role, and they must transfer control of funds administered to the ``sktime`` project.
+Removal through this rule does not void any reporting requirements for funds administered on behalf of ``sktime``.

 .. _coc-committee-members: